| Gratispool ~ Means Free Films |

 |

 The pictures of the box camera (left & above) were sent by Linda Preston.
 She purchased it from a charity shop.
 It is clearly labelled 'Gratispool Camera' in the top centre of the octagonal lens surround, complete with Gratispool's logo at the bottom, below the lens.
-To the right of the lens it says 'use filter for sunny distant views and seaside bathing scenes' referring to a built-in orange filter for cloudscapes on black & white film.
+To the right of the lens it says 'use filter for sunny distant views and seaside bathing scenes' referring to a built-in green filter for cloudscapes on black & white film.
 To the left of the lens is an adjuster for near & distant focussing.
 From the condition of the camera, and the fact that it contained a Gratispool film made in Sept 1964 (use by Sept '66), I suspect it dates from the 1950s.
 Gerry Connolly (AKA Mr Coronet) tells me it is a rebranded Coronet Conway 'Popular', actually made by Standard Cameras Ltd., Birmingham, "who were part of Coronet's empire". |

 ||